-Before entering a program or enrolling in a course, the prospective online/distance student(s) will be given a fact or information sheet regarding the nature of the online/distance learning environment.
-Also, the student(s) will be given an online/distance readiness "checklist" and/or a "questionnaire".
+Before entering a program or enrolling in a course, the prospective online/ distance student(s) will be given a fact or information sheet regarding the nature of the online/distance learning environment.
+The student(s) will receive the online/distance readiness "checklist" and/or a "questionnaire".